Data dependency: Anti-dependency (write-after-read)

 A new variable, B2, has been declared as a copy of B in a new instruction, instruction N. The anti-dependency between 2 and 3 has been removed, meaning that these instructions may now be executed in parallel.

-However, the modification has introduced a new dependency: instruction 2 is now truly dependent on instruction N, which is truly dependent upon instruction 1.
-As flow dependencies, these new dependencies are impossible to safely remove.
+Note that there is still a read-after-write dependency: instruction 2 is truly dependent on instruction N, which is truly dependent upon instruction 1.
+This dependency existed in the original version, where instruction 2 was truly dependent on instruction 1.
+This dependency cannot be safely removed.